 This inn offers stunning views of the lighthouse and the surrounding landscape.
 It’s also just a short drive from Reykjavik.
 Another accommodation to book is the Tjarna Hotel.

-There are several different ways to get around in Iceland, depending on your interests and budget.
-Whether you’re looking for a relaxing vacation or an adventure-packed holiday, there’s something for everyone in Iceland.
+There are several ways to get around in Iceland, depending on your interests and budget.
+Let’s break them down by each method of transport.

 If you’re looking to travel to Iceland by air, there are a few things you need to know.
 Most major airlines fly to Reykjavik, the country’s capital, including Icelandair, Air Canada, British Airways, Delta Airlines, KLM, and United Airlines.